HelloJohnito/Eventurebrite/README.md

 On the landing page, the hero image fades four pictures in and out in five second intervals.
 The user is able to sign up, log in, and log out using the nav bar where upon click, a modal will appear.

 ### Authentication
-Passwords are well protected and is not stored in the database directly.
+Passwords are well protected and are not stored in the database directly.
 It is instead, salted and hashed into digests using BCrypt to ensure maximum security.
-Upon User request to log in, the password is salted and hashed again to compare the new digest with the one stored in the database.
+Upon user request to log in, the password is salted and hashed again to compare the new digest with the one stored in the database.
 Users are then given a session-token which is used to verify user credentials through out the site.

 ### Event Categories